42BV/mad-spring-connect/docs/index.md

 Each middleware you configure will hook into the previous middleware in order of definition in the configuration.

+As an optional second argument you can receive the data that was used to construct the request that was made so you can take further actions if needed.

 ### Default middleware